-At Minnesota Waldorf School, every school day begins with a handshake from teacher to student, an acknowledgment that each is ready to begin the day’s work together.
-Whenever possible, teachers remain with the same class from 1st to 8th grade, allowing for growth and a deepening of the class community.
+At Minnesota Waldorf School, as in most Waldorf schools, teachers remain with the same class from 1st to 8th grade, allowing for growth and a deepening sense of class community.
 This continuing connection allows teachers to better understand and meet the specific needs of the class as a whole and of individual students, without having to reestablish relationships each year.

 The Main (Morning) Lesson

-The Waldorf curriculum has been likened to an ascending spiral: subjects are revisited several times, but each new exposure affords greater depth and new insights into the subject at hand.
+The Waldorf curriculum has been likened to an ascending spiral: subjects are revisited several times, and each new exposure affords greater depth and new insights into the subject at hand.

 Students create their own main lesson books – valuable learning tools that record progress through the grades.
 The books include compositions and illustrations that the student creates from the lesson, such as scientific discoveries, math concepts, stories, or detailed botanical drawings.